 Running a distribution business can use huge amounts of energy.
 Most of this energy is consumed by keeping storage facilities well heated, cooled and lit.
 Energy is a large expense for any business that uses storage facilities although your specific energy demands are dependent on what is in storage.

-For big companies that have huge warehouses, energy bills can be astronomical.
+For companies that have large-scale warehouses, energy bills can be astronomical.
 But where are those costs coming from?